This article serves as a starting point for addressing common questions and issues you may encounter as a student or applicant at GCU.

-Don't know which version of LoudCLoud you should access?
-We recommend that you always access your courses through the GCU Portal, as the link provided there will take you to the correct version of LoudCloud.
+We recommend that you always access your courses through the GCU Portal, as the link provided there will take you to your classroom.
 If you want the direct link to your classroom however, check out the following article.

 Are you trying to access a course you've already completed?
-We can only guarantee access to old courses for up to 5 weeks after the end date.
-Depending on what platform it is in however, you may still be able to access after that point.
+We can only guarantee access to old courses for up to 6 weeks after the end-date.
 See the article below for more information.

 Depending on what type of eBook your course contains, there are a number of issues that can arise.
 See the following article as a starting point to determine what the problem is and how to fix it.